Minimal Generating Sets of Lattice Ideals: Example

 is mixed dominating.

-We presented the example in great detail, since the different steps illuminate the various parts of the proof of Theorem~\ref{main_thm}.

 {\bf Acknowledgment}.
-The authors would like to thank Ezra Miller for useful comments and remarks.
+The authors would like to thank Ezra Miller for useful discussions on binomial fibers, back in 2009, that initiated this work.
+Also, we thank the anonymous referee for several helpful suggestions on the terminology of this paper and for simplifying the proofs of Propositions~\ref{prim_dir}, \ref{lemma} and Theorems~\ref{primitive_bases}, \ref{basis_primitive_lattice}.
 This paper was partially written during the visit of the second and third author at the University of Ioannina.
 The third author was supported by a Romanian grant awarded by UEFISCDI, project number $83/2010$, PNII-RU code TE$\_46/2010$, program Human Resources, ``Algebraic modeling of some combinatorial objects and computational applications''.